dvitanov/lorevc/docs/phase-i-preparation/fundraising-materials/one-paragraph.md

 sidebar_position: 3

 title: 1 Paragraph
-description: Welcome to lore.vc aka the Fundraising Lore, a guide to help founder CEOs successfully raise early-stage VC financing from Silicon Valley investors
+description: The Fundraising Lore is a guide to help founder CEOs successfully raise early-stage VC financing from Silicon Valley investors.

 ---